stonecharioteer/renfield/README.md

 # Renfield

-Renfield is a tool I am writing in order to syncronize multiple cheap external hard drives and maintain an easily accessible database that
+Renfield is a tool I am writing in order to syncronize multiple cheap external hard drives and maintain an easily accessible database that I can query to find the file(s) I want.

 ## Why does this exist?